White Water Rafting on the River Tummel

 The closest most adventurous white water rafting to Edinburgh & Glasgow

-The River Tummel white water rafting trip operates weekends through summer.
+The Tummel white water rafting trip operates weekends through summer.

-The river is dam controlled and water is released on the weekends to allow rafting.
+The river is dam controlled.
 The amount of water is mostly kept to a minimal flow so you can expect grade 3 rapids with a double tier waterfall grade 4 finish.

 In very rare circumstances because of either dam maintenance or excessive rainfall over an extended period of time, higher water flows are released making the Tummel an exciting fast grade 5 descent.
 However no one will run the river commercially at those flows.